andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 We decided to host and share it with the world -

-Dedicated in memory to Ihor Novikov author of the Uniconvertor and Sk1 who passed March 15th, 2021 hospitalised by a stroke and subsequently COVID-19
+Dedicated in memory to Ihor Novikov author of the Uniconvertor and Sk1 who passed March 15th, 2021 hospitalised by a stroke and subsequently COVID-19 -->

+## What else?

+Well there's lots of nifty things like [canvas2svg ](https://github.com/gliffy/canvas2svg )